nrwl/nx/docs/shared/monorepo-ci-github-actions.md

 > **Note**
 >
-> If you're using this action in the context of a branch you may need to add `run: "git branch --track main origin/main"` before runing `nx affected` since `origin/main` won't exist.
+> If you're using this action in the context of a branch you may need to add `run: "git branch --track main origin/main"` before running `nx affected` since `origin/main` won't exist.

 {% nx-cloud-section %}